lsst/LDM-PMT/index.rst

 Cycles are planned through *epics*.
 Each epic must be defined such that it can be completed within a single cycle.

-Once a plan is defined for a given cycle, it is loaded into PMCS and changed-controlled.
-A plan for a cycle is loaded to PMCS during the month proceeding the start of the cycle.
+Once a plan is defined for a given cycle, it is loaded to Primavera and changed-controlled.
+A plan for a cycle is loaded to Primavera during the month proceeding the start of the cycle.

 Any non-trivial adjustments to the plan that affect scope, schedule or budget must be approved by CCB.

-It is acceptable to load the plan in 3-month chunks, e.g., the plan for the first 3 months of the cycle is loaded before the start of the cycle, and the remaining part of the plan covering the last 3 months is loaded before the 4th month starts.
-This allows for minor fine-tuning of the second half of the cycle without going through the CCB approval.

 Level of Effort
 ---------------